 To be clear, I knew I was unhealthy.
 I knew I couldn’t sit with my family in restaurants with booths.
-I knew I couldn’t sit in the theater at my kid’s school.
+I knew I couldn’t sit in the theater at my kid’s school, and instead had to get a folding chair in the back of the auditorium.
 I knew I had broken the seat in my car twice because it couldn’t support my weight.
-I knew there was a physical dent on my side of the bed.
+I knew there was a physical dent on my side of the bed from where the memory foam had forgotten how to be its original shape after only two years of use.
 It was not a surprise that I was overweight, but when you haven’t seen a scale in a couple of years it’s not hard to guess wrong.

 It wasn’t difficult to figure out how I had gotten here.
 My diet on most days looked a little something like this: